 If you can log into the client, but the custom SIP account is not working, it might mean that your custom SIP account is not registering to the service.

 Make sure that you entered the correct information about your SIP server on the Bria Portal.
 Pay special attention to firewall settings.
 Contact your IT department for help with firewall settings.
 Contact your service provider for help with SIP server settings.

 Make sure that you entered the correct SIP username and password in your member details.
 This must match the user's credentials provided by your SIP service provider.

 Check if other users can connect to your SIP server.
-If many users are experiencing issues with registration, it may be an issue with your SIP service provider.
+If many users are experiencing issues with registration, it may be an issue with your VoIP service provider.

 Editing a voice server configuration